An open international contest has been announced for a major new rail terminal in the Ülemiste area of Tallinn, Estonia (Deadline: 1 August)

 The latest competition focuses on transforming Tallinn’s small Ülemiste station into a major new terminal for Rail Baltica services while also integrating existing rail, tram and bus services in the area.

 The overall winner will receive €28,000 while a second prize of €21,000, third prize of €14,000, and two bonuses worth €7,000 each will also be awarded.

 How to apply

-The deadline for applications is 2pm on 1 August
+The deadline for applications has been extended from 1 August to 3 September.

 Rail Baltic Estonia